 - Two years secretarial and office administration, or equivalent experience with Microsoft Office, PowerPoint, Excel, Word, Outlook, and QuickBooks.

-- Bachelor's degree in Finance, Accounting, or Business Management, or the equivalent coursework in a related specialized field and two+ years of related experience; or a Master's degree.
+- Bachelor's degree in Finance, Accounting, or Business Management, or the equivalent coursework in a related specialized field and two+ years of related experience, or a Master's degree.

-- Two to four years’ successful professional or volunteer experience in fundraising, grant writing, and volunteer coordination for a non-profit organization, with demonstrated ability to generate at least $.75M in annual donations.
+- Two to four years successful professional or volunteer experience in fundraising, grant writing, and volunteer coordination for a non-profit organization, with demonstrated ability to generate at least $.75 million in annual donations.

-How to Mention Equivalent Experience When You Apply
+Mentioning Equivalent Experience When You Apply

-Emphasize the components of your experience which are most related to the job and that prove that you have the core competencies to excel in the position.
+Emphasize the components of your experience that are most related to the job and that prove that you have the core competencies to excel in the position.

 In your resume, be sure to put the experience most closely matched to the posted requirements at the beginning of the document, if possible.
 This “pride of place” positioning will help seize the hiring manager’s interest and encourage him or her to read through the rest of your resume.
 You might consider using a resume summary statement to highlight the pertinent skills.

 Your cover letter is also an excellent place to elaborate on how your experience matches the requirements of the job.
 Of course, if you land an interview, you will then have the opportunity to make your case in person.
 Thus, you should make sure that you are prepared to talk about all of the hard and soft skills you have that make you a fantastic candidate for the job.

-Don't screen yourself out; leave that decision to the employer after you have made the very best case for your candidacy you can.
+Don't screen yourself out—leave that decision to the employer after you have made the very best case for your candidacy you can.
 Just make sure that you can present a plausible argument for how your equivalent experience applies.

 You don’t want to waste your time applying for jobs that are clearly out of your reach and not a good match for your skills.